Activities

 animals on the property (llamas, sheep, pigs, chickens and rabbits).

-Black Sheep Inn provides the only
+Black Sheep Inn provides FREE

-internet access in the area, if you just can't kick the facebook
+if you just can't kick the

 habit while you're here.